Sessional teaching staff orientation programs

 External resources that may be useful:

 Small-group Teaching (Oxford Brookes University)

 This website produced by Oxford Brookes University provides a useful guide to small group teaching.
 It outlines the characteristics of a small-group teaching environment and provides detailed strategies for encouraging discussion.

 This website from the University of Queensland covers a variety of topics on working as a tutor, from presenting and facilitating to handling difficult situations.

-Demonstrating in Laboratory and Practical Classes (Oxford Brookes University)
+Demonstrating in Laboratory and Practical Classes (The University of Waikato)

 Clinical Teaching (University of Michigan)

 This site provides a detailed guide to clinical teaching and offers strategies for teaching at the bedside.

 Teaching on the Run: Teaching with Patients (Medical Journal of Australia)